dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/panels-overview.md

 ## Custom Panel Elements

- While [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] provides an array of flexible layout controls, custom layout behaviors can also be achieved by overriding the <xref:System.Windows.FrameworkElement.ArrangeOverride%2A> and <xref:System.Windows.FrameworkElement.MeasureOverride%2A> methods.
+ While WPF provides an array of flexible layout controls, custom layout behaviors can also be achieved by overriding the <xref:System.Windows.FrameworkElement.ArrangeOverride%2A> and <xref:System.Windows.FrameworkElement.MeasureOverride%2A> methods.
 Custom sizing and positioning can be accomplished by defining new positioning behaviors within these override methods.

  Similarly, custom layout behaviors based on derived classes (such as <xref:System.Windows.Controls.Canvas> or <xref:System.Windows.Controls.Grid>) can be defined by overriding their <xref:System.Windows.FrameworkElement.ArrangeOverride%2A> and <xref:System.Windows.FrameworkElement.MeasureOverride%2A> methods.